naiquevin/dupenukem/README.md

     [DRY RUN] File to be replaced with symlink: bar/1.txt -> ../foo/1.txt [DRY RUN] File to be deleted: cat/2.txt
-    [DRY RUN] Backup will be stored under /Users/vineet/.dupenukem/backups
+    [DRY RUN] Backup will be stored under /Users/vineet/.dupenukem/backups [DRY RUN] 8 bytes of space will be freed up
 ```

-Notice the last line that mentions the backup location inside
+Notice the second last line that mentions the backup location inside
 `~/.dupenukem/backups`.
 It's assumed that the current user has
 permissions to write to this location.
 Backups will be taken inside a
-new directory under this location, with the dir name derived from the
+new directory under this location, with the directory name derived
-current timestamp.
+from the current timestamp.
 This will ensure that multiple backups can
 coexist.
 This also implies that it's up to the user to cleanup older
 backups that are no longer required.
 The user can also choose to
 override the backup directory by specifying the `--backup-dir` option.

+The last line mentions the amount of space that will be freed.

 Let's now proceed with running the `apply` command without the
 `--dry-run` flag.